pcbrendel/pcbrendel.github.io/_posts/2019-11-04-my-insight-project.md

             continue
         segments.append(segment)
 ```
 After the data was preprocessed and divided into subsequences, I attempted two different clustering techniques: [K-means Clustering](https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1) and [Gaussian Mixture Models](https://towardsdatascience.com/gaussian-mixture-models-explained-6986aaf5a95).
+K-means clustering seemed like a logical starting point since it is simple and commonly used in this time series application.
+I also assessed the Gaussian Mixture Models algorithm since it overcomes a key limitation of K-means clustering, which is that clusters must be circular/spherical in shape.

+With either method, I found that the clusters were not distinct based on the elbow method and Silhouette analysis (see example below).
+It also appeared that the clusters were not particularly meaningful based on inspection of their descriptive statistics.

 ```python
 from sklearn.cluster import KMeans